MicrosoftDocs/learn/learn-pr/azure/defender-iot-fine-tune-deployment/includes/4-exercise-fine-tune-subnets-devices.md

 ## Add DHCP address ranges

-For a device that automatically refreshes its IP address, add the DHCP address ranges for that device.
+For a device that automatically refreshes its IP address, add the  Dynamic Host Configuration Protocol (DHCP) address ranges for that device.

 1. Select **System setting** > **DHCP ranges**.
 1. Select **Add range**.